ugorek000/VoronoiLinker/README.md

 In classic Trees Editor:
  + Shift + Alt + RMB -> activate Voronoi Mixer
  + Ctrl + Shift + LMB -> activate Voronoi Preview
-if EditTree is GeometryNodeTree: click on Node used original Blender's NodeViewer.
-In all other use Voronoi Preview
  + Ctrl + Shift + RMB -> create and select Reroute "Voronoi_Anchor"

 ---